zek-ux/Instrument-Plus-Plus-Reborn/README.md

 | Viola     | F#3~F#5 | Any Glazed Terracotta Block           |
 | Violin     | F#4~F#6 | Any Terracotta Block                 |
 | Yangqin     | F#3~F#5 | Amethyst Block and Budding Amethyst |

+## `Currently Planned`
+- Fix the JEI functionallity.
+- Implement an API for easily making custom Noteblock instruments.
+- Port to other 1.21.x versions.
+- Port to the 26.x versions
+- Backport to 1.17.x and before.
+- Port the Fabric version of the mod beyond 1.19-1.18.2.

+## `Known Compatibillities`
+- Sable & Aeronautics: Custom Noteblock instruments work on Sable Sublevels.